 Alcoholism remains a very sensitive and complicated disease.
 Because this addiction thrives in secret, it is important to proceed with caution if you find that your wife or husband hides alcohol or suspect alcoholic behavior in your marriage.
 It could be something minor that you pick up on, such as an alcoholic breath smell or body odor, but a hasty action or reaction can make things worse.
 Don’t immediately demand answers and force your partner to admit themselves to treatment.
 The wrong approach could have your spouse turning to even more drinking, causing more harm and damage.
 Support, sensitivity, and acceptance will go a long way towards helping your partner to face their addiction and enter treatment for it.

 Remember, you are never to blame for your partner’s addiction.
 Their alcohol addiction issues have nothing to do with you.
-It’s ultimately your partner’s decision to drink, and it will be their decision to seek help and treatment.
+It’s ultimately your partner’s decision to drink, and it will be their decision to seek help and start an alcohol detox program.

 However, many experts out there would be able to help and guide you yourself through this, in dealing with alcoholic behavior in marriage and a spouse with a drinking problem.
 Contact us now at Avenues Recovery for further guidance and professional advice on dealing with an alcoholic spouse or call 866-805-3210.